IBM/z_ansible_collections_samples/zos_concepts/data_transfer/archive_copy_unarchive_restore/README.md

 This project provides sample playbooks and roles which can be used to transfer data sets between z/OS systems using Red Hat Ansible Certified Content for IBM Z.

-following core modules are used to accomplish these set of tasks:
+The following core modules are used to accomplish this set of tasks:

 This playbook uses:
   - collection: